yutaka-kabu/pandas-amazon-redshift/docs/source/writing.rst

 ------------------

-Data type is checked from the viewpoint of 1/ unexpected string, which cannot be associate with :class:`pandas_redshift.RedshiftType`, and 2/ invalid arguments, e.g. >4,096 length for ``CHAR``.
+Data type is checked from the viewpoint of 1/ unexpected string, which cannot be associate with :class:`pandas_amazon_redshift.RedshiftType`, and 2/ invalid arguments, e.g. >4,096 length for ``CHAR``.

 Metadata Checking